ducalex/retro-go/README.md

 On real hardware, Game Boy games save their state to a battery-backed SRAM chip in the cartridge.
 A typical emulator on the deskop would save the SRAM to disk periodically or when leaving the emulator, and reload it when you restart the game.
 This isn't possible on the Odroid-GO because we can't detect when the device is about to be powered down and we can't save too often because it causes stuttering.
 That is why the auto save delay is configurable (disabled by default) and pausing the emulation (opening a menu) will also save to disk if needed.
 The SRAM file is then reloaded on startup (unless a save state loading was requested via "Resume").

-### Other issues
-An up to date list of incompatible/broken games can be found on the [ODROID-GO forum](https://forum.odroid.com/viewtopic.php?f=159&t=37599).
-This is also the place to submit bug reports and feature requests.

 # BIOS files
 Some emulators support loading a BIOS.
 The files should be placed as follows: